abinit/abitutorials/README.md

 to clone this repository on your machine.

-To open the notebook in your browser, use:
+To open the notebook in your browser, use the command:

     jupyter notebook FILE.ipynb

+where FILE.ipynb is one the ipython notebooks available inside the `abitutorials` directory.

+To open, for instance, the notebook for the first lessons, use:

+    cd abitutorials
+    jupyter notebook base1/lesson_base1.ipynb

 Note that the notebook contains python code that will invoke Abinit so before executing the jupyter notebook you need to install all the required dependencies: